Why do we like Uomini e Donne so much?

 Uomini e Donne Appeals to Our Curiosity

 The formula is brutal, and that's exactly why it works.
 Men and women, typically attractive or at least well-groomed and "camera-ready," go through a series of on-camera dates, trying their luck until they "fall in love."
 As if that weren't enough, they're then forced to rewatch their key moments in front of the other suitors and explain or even justify their actions.
 They cannot see eachother outside of the show.
 How could it not work?
 We're human, we love to gossip, talk about couples and cheating, see it all and judge everything, laugh and suffer along with the heartbroken women.
-We love to get attached to people we don't know just because they exist on our screens, to watch them argue fiercely, to grow attached.
+We love to feel connected to people we don't know just because they exist on our screens, to watch them argue fiercely, to grow attached.
 Long before the influencer economy, Uomini e Donne tapped into our intrinsic, unconscious curiosity and monetized it.

 Anti-Southern Bias, Misogyny, and Parasocial Relationships